sinbad/SUSS/doc/Actions.md

 ## Action Defs

 Action definitions are potential decisions in a brain.
-They use an Action to implement them, but define the way that the action will be scored in this insteance.
+They use an Action to implement them, but define the way that the action will be scored in this instance.
 They may want to add parameters, decide what contexts we should evaluate them against, and set considerations to use to calculate the score.